kubernetes/kubernetes/docs/design/selector-generation.md

 ### Overriding Unique Labels

-If user does specify `job.spec.selector` then the user must also specify `job.spec.noAutoSelector`.
+If user does specify `job.spec.selector` then the user must also specify `job.spec.manualSelector`.
 This ensures the user knows that what he is doing is not the normal thing to do.

-To prevent users from copying the `job.spec.noAutoSelector` flag from existing jobs, it will be optional and default to false, which means when you ask GET and existing job back that didn't use this feature, you don't even see the  `job.spec.noAutoSelector` flag, so you are not tempted to wonder if you should fiddle with it.
+To prevent users from copying the `job.spec.manualSelector` flag from existing jobs, it will be optional and default to false, which means when you ask GET and existing job back that didn't use this feature, you don't even see the  `job.spec.manualSelector` flag, so you are not tempted to wonder if you should fiddle with it.

 ## Job Controller